reynoldjong/Chatbot-Spring-Boot-New/docs/phase1/Personas.md

 ### Motivations & Anxieties

-Bob is nearing his retirement age and so he is rather laid back in his work attitude.
-He does not want to
+* Bob is nearing his retirement age and so he is rather laid back in his work attitude.
-work beyond his normal 9-5 schedule.
-However, he does not want to lose his job either because he has a 20 year old son currently in university and he has to pay for his tuition.
+* He does not want to work beyond his normal 9-5 schedule.
+* He does not want to lose his job because he has a 20 year old son currently in university and he has to pay for his tuition.

 ### Immediate Goals

-Bob was tasked by his manager to look at the options to bringing AI solutions to CIBC.
-He will have to report back his findings to his manager by next week.
+* Bob was tasked by his manager to look at the options to bringing AI solutions to CIBC.
+* He will have to report back his findings to his manager by next week.
+* He needs to gather information about other companies that CIBC may be able to collaborate with.

 ### User Goals

-Bob wants to put in minimal effort in accomplishing his work, however he does not wish to compromise on its quality either.
+* Bob wants to put in minimal effort in accomplishing his work.
+* He wants to deliver good quality work.
+* He does not want to traverse the entire website to find all relevant information.

 ### Experience Goals

-Bob does not wish to click through a website's countless internal links until he finds the information he is looking for.
-He wants to be efficient at collecting the information he needs so he can finish his work by 5pm.
+* Bob does not wish to click through a website's countless internal links
+* He wants to be efficient at collecting the information he needs so he can finish his work by 5pm.

 ## Persona 3